ninocarrillo/tnc-tools/README.md

 # tnc-tools
 Utilities for interfacing with N9600A NinoTNC and other generic KISS TNCs connected over serial port.
+I use these tools for testing and validating TNCs on the bench.
 # Requirements
 - Python3
 - Pyserial